-At 31 March 2021, the Authority had the following material contingent liabilities:
+At 31 March 2021, the Council had the following material contingent liabilities:

-(a) Housing Stock Transfer - As part of the legal agreements associated with the transfer of the housing stock to the Victory Housing Trust in 2006/07, the Authority provided a number of environmental and non-environmental warranties, guarantees and indemnities to the Trust and its Lenders.
+(a) Housing Stock Transfer - As part of the legal agreements associated with the transfer of the housing stock to the Victory Housing Trust in 2006/07, the Council provided a number of environmental and non-environmental warranties, guarantees and indemnities to the Trust and its Lenders.

-The risks associated with these warranties and indemnities have been assessed following professional advice and where felt appropriate the Authority has, or is making, arrangements to transfer some of the potential risks.
+The risks associated with these warranties and indemnities have been assessed following professional advice and where felt appropriate the Council has, or is making, arrangements to transfer some of the potential risks.
 Specifically, insurance has been arranged in respect of the environmental warranties.

-To the extent that claims have to be met some time in the future beyond those covered by the environmental warranty insurance and the pension bond, the Authority discloses a contingent liability.
+To the extent that claims have to be met some time in the future beyond those covered by the environmental warranty insurance and the pension bond, the Council discloses a contingent liability.

-(b) Benefits - There is a risk of potential claw back from the Department of Works and Pensions following the final audit and sign off the year end subsidy claim.
-To mitigate the impact of any claw back there is an earmarked reserve for which the balance stood at £730,748 at 31 March 2021.
+- (b) Benefits There is a risk of potential claw back from the Department of Works and Pensions following the final audit and sign off the year end subsidy claim.
+To mitigate the impact of any claw back there is an earmarked reserve for which the balance stood at £730,748 at 31 March 2021. - (c) NNDR Mandatory Relief The Authority has received a claim for mandatory Business Rates relief from a local NHS Trust on the basis of charitable status.
+No decision to grant relief to the Trust has yet been made and is subject to ongoing investigation.
+The view of the Authority is that the claim is unfounded.
+A court decision has supported the Council's position, although the NHS Trusts have now been given leave to appeal.
+The timing, probability and amount of any relief given are therefore uncertain at the current time.